 I am not so sure whether I first heard about Tough Mudder from friends – or if I first saw an ad from them on Facebook.
 Maybe it is because I know people who participated, or because Jonathan may take part one day.
 But they surely caught my attention on Facebook.

 Tough Mudder is an obstacle course challenge that takes place all over the world.
 And they rock Facebook.

 They are using several country accounts besides the main Facebook Fanpage.

 They post a mixture of videos, images, and articles around the tough mudder races.
 Of course, they have the huge advantage of video footage directly from the challenges.
 And these videos surely get a ton of engagement – who does not admire those tough mudders?

 Image Source: Tough Mudder on Facebook

-In addition, they use Facebook advertising – as said before, I saw those ads multiple times.
-And maybe one day I will dare to go for one of the challenges… Let me just finish the Berlin Marathon in September first 🙂
+Also, they use Facebook advertising – as said before, I saw those ads multiple times.
+And maybe one day I will dare to go for one of the challenges… Let me first finish the Berlin Marathon in September 🙂

 Image Source: Tough Mudder Marketing Case Study

 This is more an example of content marketing with the aid of Facebook.
 FitBit mainly shares their own blog posts on their Facebook fanpage.
 And they manage to get high engagement.
 Nothing going viral but solid likes and shares.